tefkah/emacs-docs-converter/pages/Overlay-Properties.md

     Currently, all overlays take priority over text properties.

     Note that Emacs sometimes uses non-numeric priority values for some of its internal overlays, so do not try to do arithmetic on the priority of an overlay (unless it is one that you created).
-In particular, the overlay used for showing the region uses a priority value of the form `(primary . secondary)`<!-- /@w -->, where the `primary` value is used as described above, and `secondary` is the fallback value used when `primary` and the nesting considerations fail to resolve the precedence between overlays.
+In particular, the overlay used for showing the region uses a priority value of the form `(primary . secondary)`, where the `primary` value is used as described above, and `secondary` is the fallback value used when `primary` and the nesting considerations fail to resolve the precedence between overlays.
 However, you are advised not to design Lisp programs based on this implementation detail; if you need to put overlays in priority order, use the `sorted` argument of `overlays-at`.
 See [Finding Overlays](Finding-Overlays.html).

 *   `window`